USA C-1 Transit Visa Guideline

 - US visa photo;

-- Bank check confirming payment of the consular fee;
+- Bank check confirming payment of the consular fee.
+Beginning May 2023, the US nonimmigrant visa cost will be $185.;

 - Visa to a final destination country, if required.
 For example, if you are flying to a Schengen country, you should apply for a Schengen visa first, and only then for the US visa.

-Refusals of transit visas are rare.
+Transit visas denials are rare.
 However, they do occur.
-Reasons for refusal include insufficient documents, unreliable information, and violation of the terms of stay in the United States on previous visas.
+Reasons for rejection include insufficient documents, unreliable information, and violation of the terms of stay in the United States on previous visas.

 Therefore, you should review all your documents one more time.
 If you plan to hide or add any information, quite likely the security service of the embassy will reveal this fact, and you will not get the visa.